24 Meanings

 I've seen them kneel

-With baited breath for the ritual
+with baited breath for their rituals

 I've watched this experience raise

-Them to pseudo higher levels
+them to pseudo higher levels

 I've watched them leave their families

-In pursuit of your nirvana
+in pursuit of your nirvana

-I've seen them coming to line up from Switzerland and America
+I've seen them coming to line up

-How long will this take, baba?
+How long will this take, Baba?

 How long have we been sleeping?

-Do you see me hanging on to every word you say?
+Do you see me hanging onto every word you say?

 How soon will I be holy?